rodlie/lumina-extra/README.md

 ## Build

-Clone or download this repository, then make sure you have Qt 4/5, XSS (X11 Screen Saver extension client library) and the D-Bus bindings for Qt installed.
+Clone or download this repository, then make sure you have :
+ * Qt 4/5 (Just use the same version Lumina is built against) development files (core/gui/dbus)
+ * XSS (X11 Screen Saver extension client library) development files
+ * RandR (xrandr) application (needed at runtime) and development files
+ * Xinerama development files

 Build and install to /usr/local: